rust-lang/book/src/ch10-01-syntax.md

 ### Using Generic Data Types in Enum Definitions

-In a similar way as structs, enums can be defined to hold generic data types in their variants.
+Similarly to structs, enums can be defined to hold generic data types in their variants.
 We used the `Option<T>` enum provided by the standard library in Chapter 6, and now its definition should make more sense.
 Let's take another
 look:

 ```rust